jessamynsmith/angular-google-maps-example/README.md

 applicable.
 Usually this is done by hosting the files by the backend server or through reverse-proxying the backend server(s) and webserver(s).

-## Continuous Integration

-### Travis CI

-[Travis CI][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
-The angular-seed project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.

-You will need to enable the integration between Travis and GitHub.
-See the Travis website for more instruction on how to do this.

 ### CloudBees